r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 required dependencies.

 Run `make` (or `make -j`)  in `mxe`.
-The build takes about 2 hours on a recent server machine, so don't expect that to be fast, but then building individual MXE packages (new, modified) is fast as the build is incremental using `make`.
+The build takes about 2 hours on a server machine with 20 cores, so don't expect that to be fast, but then building individual MXE packages (new, modified) is fast as the build is incremental using `make`.
+It has been reported that 8G of RAM and two cores is enough for the build.

 The result will appear in `mxe/usr`, the native toolchain and libraries specifically in `mxe/usr/x86_64-w64-mingw32.static.posix`.
 The content of